puppetlabs/relay-rfcs/0000-api-pagination.md

 ## Future possibilities

-We may expand the full-text capability of the `q` query parameter to support more complex filtering à la ElasticSearch or Solr's query syntax.
+We may expand the full-text capability of the `search` query parameter to support more complex filtering à la ElasticSearch or Solr's query syntax.